kenherbert/is-abn/README.md

 - Opera 10.50+
 - Safari 4.0.5+

+## Future Todo
+- Support older browsers
+- Add unit tests
+- Add JSCS style guide
+- Build/minify source

 ## Contributing
-There probably isn't a need for a styleguide for such a small project, so please just try to keep the current style if you make any changes, and (once I have some unit tests in place) add/modify unit tests as needed.
+For now, please just try to keep the current style if you make any changes, and (once I have some unit tests in place) add/modify unit tests as needed.

-If there is a need for a defined styleguide I will add one when the need arises.
+A JSCS config file will be added soon.

 ## License
 Copyright (c) 2016 Ken Herbert